-- Allow muffins to cool completely on a wire rack.
+- Serve.
+Allow muffins to cool completely on a wire rack.
 Enjoy with a smear of butter, jam or a drizzle of honey!

 These zucchini muffins are really very easy to make, but here are a few tips to make sure they bake up wonderfully!

 - Shredded zucchini.
 You don’t need to squeeze the zucchini dry before adding it to the batter.
 The moisture in the zucchini will keep the muffins nice and moist.